Parameter-related strong convergence rates of Euler-type methods for time-changed stochastic differential equations

 Given the analytical complexity of time-changed SDEs, numerical methods play a crucial role in their practical implementation.
 The first systematic investigation of numerical methods for time-changed SDEs was conducted by \cite{jum2014strong}, who considered the following time-changed SDEs

 where $E(t)$ represents the inverse subordinator and $B(E(t))$ denotes the time-changed Brownian motion.
-By establishing a duality principle that connects this time-changed SDEs to the classical It\^o SDEs
+By establishing a duality principle that connects the time-changed SDEs to the classical It\^o SDEs

-they showed that, under global Lipschitz conditions, if $X(t)$ solves \cref{eq:dualitySDE2}, then $Y(t) = X(E(t))$ solves \cref{eq:dualitySDE1}, and conversely, if $Y(t)$ solves \cref{eq:dualitySDE1}, then $X(t) = Y(D(t))$ solves \cref{eq:dualitySDE2}.
-Through this duality relationship, they developed an Euler-Maruyama (EM) method achieving a strong convergence rate of $1/2$.
+they showed that, under global Lipschitz conditions, if $X(t)$ solves \Cref{eq:dualitySDE2}, then $Y(t) = X(E(t))$ solves \Cref{eq:dualitySDE1}, and conversely, if $Y(t)$ solves \Cref{eq:dualitySDE1}, then $X(t) = Y(D(t))$ solves \Cref{eq:dualitySDE2}.
+Through this duality relationship, they developed an Euler--Maruyama (EM) method achieving a strong convergence rate of $1/2$.

-Following this pioneering work, \cite{jin2019strong} investigated a class of time-changed SDEs where the inverse subordinator $E(t)$ in the drift and diffusion coefficients of \cref{eq:dualitySDE1} is replaced with ordinary time $t$.
+Following this pioneering work, \cite{jin2019strong} investigated a class of time-changed SDEs where the inverse subordinator $E(t)$ in the drift and diffusion coefficients of \Cref{eq:dualitySDE1} is replaced with ordinary time $t$.
 In this modified framework, the duality principle no longer applies, necessitating the development of alternative analytical techniques.
 Using a Gronwall-like inequality specific to time-changed integrals, they demonstrated that the EM method maintains a strong convergence rate of $1/2$ in this setting as well.

-Subsequently, the numerical methods of time-changed SDEs has been extensively studied under different discretization strategies.
-These include backward EM schemes \cite{deng2020semi}, truncated EM methods \cite{liu2020truncated, li2021truncated, li2023convergence}, and higher-order methods such as the Milstein scheme \cite{jin2021strong, liu2023milstein}.
+Subsequently, numerical methods for time-changed SDEs have been extensively studied under different discretization strategies.
+These include backward EM methods \cite{deng2020semi}, truncated EM methods \cite{liu2020truncated, li2023convergence, li2025truncated}, and higher-order methods such as the Milstein scheme \cite{jin2021strong, liu2023milstein}.
 A notable commonality among these approaches is their reliance on random discretization of the inverse subordinator $E(t)$, which effectively transforms the stochastic increments of the time-change process into deterministic increments within the numerical scheme.
-As a consequence, these methods predominantly achieve convergence rates similar to those established for classical SDEs (typically of rate $1/2$ or $1$), despite the additional complexity introduced by the time-change mechanism.
+As a consequence, these methods generally yield convergence rates similar to those established for classical SDEs (typically of rate $1/2$ or $1$), despite the additional complexity introduced by the time-change process.